 Poor quality laces

-Ellie Shoes Women's Lucille Dress Pump
+Ellie Shoes Lucille Women's Dress Pumps

-The Lucille dress pump could be called vintage, or retro, but the style is timeless.
+The Lucille women's dress pump shoes could be called vintage, or retro, but the style is timeless.
 These shoes are fashionable, fun, and cute, and could be worn nearly anywhere, for a playful twist on a classic black pump.
 The satin surface needs a little extra protection from rain and rough weather, but these adorable shoes are worth the effort.